seomoz/Social-Authority-SDK/docs/Response-Codes.md

 ## 200 OK

-Your request has completed successfully.
-The Request body will contain the data you were looking for.
+Your request completed successfully.
+The Request body contains the data you searched for.

 ## 201 CREATED

-Creating the resource was successful.
-There will be a Location header pointing to the newly created Resource.
+The resource was successfully created.
+A Location header points to the newly created Resource.

 ## 401 AUTHORIZATION REQUIRED

-You need to supply authentication credentials.
-See the [[Anatomy of a Social Authority API Call]] for more information on how to make a valid request.
+Supply authentication credentials.
+See the [Anatomy of a Social Authority API Call](/Anatomy-of-a-Social-Authority-API-Call) for more information on how to make a valid request.

 ## 403 FORBIDDEN

-The authentication credentials you supplied weren't valid.
-You'll need to check that you are using the right credentials and supply the appropriate ones.
+The authentication credentials you supplied are invalid.
+Check that you are using the right credentials and try again.

 ## 404 NOT FOUND

-The server couldn't find the data you were looking for.
-Possibly it was removed (either by twitter, or by another request).
+The server cannot find the data you were looking for.
+It may have been removed, either by Twitter or by another request.

 ## 420 CALM DOWN

-You're requests are coming in too quickly and have triggered throttle controls.
-Please slow down your requests to under the throttle limits.
+You have made too many requests and triggered throttle controls.
+Please slow down your requests to fall within throttle limits.

 ## 429 LIMITS EXCEEDED

-You've made too many requests for the current time period (hour or day).
-Please wait until your throttle limits have reset (when the current period ends) and try again.
+You have made too many requests for the current time period (hour or day).
+Please wait until the current period ends and your throttle limits reset.